 Rabbits are a common symbol of Easter, not only in Germany.
 And hiding and looking for Easter eggs also has a long tradition, dating back to the 17th century.
 But what is the history behind these customs?

-Every one knows that bunnies don't lay eggs, right?
+Everyone knows bunnies don't lay eggs, right?
 So how did bunnies and eggs become inseparable at Easter?
-We got to the bottom of this - and other - odd Easter traditions.
+We got to the bottom of this — and other — odd Easter traditions.